me-redteam/methodologies/kubernetes/readme.md

 #### Container Escaping

-Various techniques exist to escape containers, one example being kernel exploitation as containers shared the same kernel as the host OS.
-Being able to do that will you be able to position yourself directly to the host running the whole Kubernetes cluster.
+Various techniques exist to escape containers, one example being kernel exploitation as containers share the same kernel as the host OS.
+Being able to do that will position yourself directly in the host running the whole Kubernetes cluster.

 #### Sniff The Network